 Any treatment that the doctor feels will benefit the student-athlete.

 Any student-athletes that have restrictions placed on them for school sports must adhere to those same restrictions for any club sport they may be involved in.
-Any violation will be brought to the attention of their head coach.
+Any violation will result in a loss of treatment privileges for that injury.
+Staff Athletic Trainer will also bring the situation to the attention of sport head coach.